-In this way, G-d taught us that when we observe His commandments in fulfillment of our obligations toward Him, we elicit natural levels of Divine revelation, but when we give Him the "gift" of going beyond what He requires of us, we elicit supranatural levels of Divine revelation. - Rabbi Moshe Yaakov Wisnefsky
+In this way, G-d taught us that when we observe His commandments in fulfillment of our obligations toward Him, we elicit natural levels of Divine revelation, but when we give Him the "gift" of going beyond what He requires of us, we elicit supranatural levels of Divine revelation.
+(Likutei Sichot, vol. 22, pp. 19-20) - Rabbi Moshe Yaakov Wisnefsky

-UNITED FRONT
+STANDING UNITED